1+ bring a friend to B-Sides Pre-Con classes!

 'when asked by a Navy contractor whats the difference in the Q/EH training than a CEH training class?

 CEH presents security testing tools modules that only describe and demo tools.
 The Q/EH presents the process and methodology of security testing with more detail which makes you a more effective security tester.
 Making the CEH modules more conceptual where the Q/EH is more tactical and hands-on more focused on what you need to know to do penetration testing and security analysis.

-This Intense 5 day Q/EH® Qualified/ Ethical Hacker class provides you with basic understanding of the hacking skills and tools required to determine potential security weakness in your organization.
-This class is your next class after Security+ and before CISSP®.
-Be ready for SERIOUS tactical hands-on labs with advanced Ethical Hacker skills learning how to defend networks from cyber attack.
-Step up to Qualified with the Q/EH® Certification.
+This Intense 5 day Q/EH® Qualified/ Ethical Hacker class provides you with basic to advanced understanding of the hacking tools and hone your skills to discover security weakness in your organization.
+This class would be before or after Security+, CISSP® is not needed.
+Are you for SERIOUS tactical hands-on labs?
+Do you want to know how to block attacks with a single tool? leap over sys admins to defend your box?
+Step up to Qualified.

 "Yes.
 Pls quote me, The instructor was great, he was very knowledgeable.
 I had CEH™ and CHFI™ training from another vendor and I did receive certification but I wish I had attended your classes instead, I would have learned much more."

 No death by power point - the Q/EH® study guide engages you in real world scenarios, no old hacking tools, like other Certifying Ethical Hacking classes.
 More than 35 hands-on tactical security labs to ensure your qualified and validated to defend networks from cyber threats.